nextui-org/nextui/.changeset/early-ghosts-fix.md

 ---
-"@nextui-org/modal": minor
+"@nextui-org/modal": patch
-"@nextui-org/use-disclosure": minor
+"@nextui-org/use-disclosure": patch
 ---

-Added useEffect in useModal to fire onOpenChange when onOpen changes to true.
+Added useEffect in useModal to fire onOpenChange and in useDisclosure, onOpenChange now accepts onOpen as parameter(#3887)
-In useDisclosure, onOpenChange now depends on arg onOpen, than state(onOpen).